 This Best Practice Guideline for Clip Preparation was compiled with the assistance of the following organizations, and has their endorsement:

 - New Zealand Woolclassers Association

 - NZ Shearing Contractors Association

-- Meat and Wool New Zealand
+- Meat and lamb New Zealand

-- Tectra Ltd.

-- New Zealand Woolbrokers Association
+- New Zealand Wool brokers Association

 - New Zealand Council of Wool Exporters Inc.

 - Federation of New Zealand Wool Merchants Inc.

 Appendix 1 Fasting Guidelines